 Our mock employment tribunal gave HR professionals an opportunity to see the typical challenges they might face if an employee brings a claim against them.
 This not only helps organisations to defend claims more effectively, but also enables them to take preventative measures.
 (You can click here to download the ET process flowchart).

-Senior employment experts Chris Cook, Keely Rushmore and Emma Gross played the parts of the claimant and the respondent’s witnesses in our live tribunal.
+Senior employment experts Chris Cook and Keely Rushmore played the parts of the claimant and the respondent’s witnesses in our live tribunal.
 Representing them were barristers Gillian Crew and David Mitchell from Ely Place Chambers, and our tribunal panel was led by Michael Salter from Ely Place Chambers, who benefits from many years of experience as a tribunal judge.
 Belinda Hamilton of Feltech and Mark Marenda of GSK assisted on the day as additional panel members.

 The claimant, Joanne Trubisky, is a 23-year-old female Field Services Administrator for independent cable networking company Fox-Trestman.
 She worked in the Field Services team with four other employees of a similar age, under the leadership of Thomas Brady – a significantly older manager.